Pa. officials back aggressive coronavirus containment measures. Philly Mayor Jim Kenney doesn't.

 Throughout the crisis, which had hit 65 confirmed cases in Pennsylvania and eight in Philadelphia as of Sunday, Kenney has stood out for his reluctance to adopt aggressive measures to slow the virus, or “flatten the curve" of growth in new infections.
 Such policies are designed to keep hospitals from being overwhelmed by waves of sick patients, which strains resources and drives up mortality rates.

-Kenney opposed Wolf’s decision to shut down schools across the state, and initially wanted to keep open locations of the Free Library, which is now closed to the public.
+Kenney opposed Wolf’s decision to shut down schools across the state and initially wanted to keep open locations of the Free Library, which is now closed to the public.
 Philadelphia has since opened up city-owned facilities where out-of-school students can congregate.
-Although the capitol buildings in Washington, D.C., and Harrisburg have closed to the public, City Hall remains open.
+Although the capitol buildings in Washington and Harrisburg have closed to the public, City Hall remains open.

 All the while, Kenney has stressed the importance of supporting the local economy and urged residents not to overreact.

-Compare that to Arkoosh, who has supported more aggressive measures to stem the spread of the virus.
+Compare that with Arkoosh, who has supported more aggressive measures to stem the spread of the virus.

 “Everyone is aware this is a pandemic.
 This is no time to be cute,” Arkoosh told The Inquirer last week.
 “And I can almost guarantee you that if these mitigating measures work, people are going to look back and say, ‘What did they do all that for?’”